 Some municipal courts, such as those in Montreal and Quebec City, hear criminal matters and violations to federal laws.
 This occurs when the prosecutor chooses a simpler process.
 In principle, the maximum sentence that a judge can impose is a fine of $5,000 and a prison sentence of two years less a day.

 In civil matters, municipal court judges can hear things such as claims to recover sums of money due to the municipality (e.g.: municipal taxes, cost to obtain a permit).
 A trial between the municipality and one of its tenants for less than $30,000 can also be held in municipal court.

 Like all judges, municipal court judges are selected amongst experienced lawyers.
 The difference is that outside of Montreal, Quebec, and Laval, a municipal court judge can continue practicing as a lawyer even after having been named as a judge.
 However, she must never plead before a municipal court or the Court of Quebec.
 Yes, part-time judges do exist!

-Another interesting trait of municipal courts is that they are open in the evenings.
-The law obliges them to hold 1 out of every 2 sessions after 6:00 p.m.
+Another interesting trait of municipal courts is that they are opened evenings.
+The law actually obliges them to hold 1 out of every 2 sessions after 6:00 p.m.